Jwade1781/NetworkSecProject/README.md

 ## Network Security Project FPU SP 2020
 ## Produced by Jeremy Wade & Tito Leadon

+Project is now over and no longer supported; was severely cripped in productivity during COVID 19 May come back later to fix problems, improve design (Major Refactor, Implement user database rather than .txt files for users, add AES Encryption)

 ## Goal
 The goal of this project is to not create a fully developing BlackJack App but instead to utilize different security measures that could be implemented for both in house and users.
 It is NOT advised to use any part of the code that was produced in a deployed project.

+Originally, the project was to create all encryption and decryption modules from scratch.
+Due to time constraints imposed by COVID-19 and problems that had been presented (Both contributors being forced to move), this was abandoned.

 ## Security Implementations
 The security features adopted include: